floribe2000/Warships-java-api/README.md

 This library implements basic rate limiting that should avoid running into rate limit errors.
 Keep in mind that all requests are executed synchronously and a thread is blocked until the rate limit allows the request to be sent!

-You can manually disable the rate limiting by calling `SimpleRateLimiter.disable()`.
+You can manually disable the rate limiting by calling `ApiBuilder.getInstanceWithName("InstanceName").getRateLimiter().disable();`.
+Replace InstanceName with the custom name of your instance.

+If you want to disable the rate limiting right at the creation of the instance, you can do that by using the `createInstance(String apiKey, boolean rateLimitEnabled)` method (There are multiple methods with that parameter, use the one that accepts all parameters you need).

 Disabling the rate limiter will only work of there are no threads waiting!

 **It is not recommended to disable the rate limiter because you might get request limit exceeded errors from the api!**